 Department of Special Education Family Support Center

-Family Support Center staff are committed to provide information to parents and families to work as equal partners with the Local Education Agency.
+Family Support staff are committed to providing information to parents and families to work as equal partners with the Local Education Agency.
 Specifically, each Family Support Center seeks to:

 - Increase collaborative relationships through information and training;